scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

 ***Engulf.*** *Melee Attack, Once per turn:* 5 AP, 1/3/1/0/0</br>All creatures occupying the same tiles as the Cinderbug Swarm make a Stamina save against this attack.
-The swarm adds 1 success for every 2 wounds of health remaining.
+The swarm adds 1 success for every 2 wounds of health it has remaining.
 On hit the creatures take 1/0 in fire damage, dealing an extra 0/1 for every 2 wounds of health remaining.
 ___